 You’ll also need to identify the care provider and provide their name, address, and taxpayer identification number (usually their Social Security or Employer Identification numbers).

-What is the minimum income required to get the child care credit?
+What is the minimum income required to get the Child and Dependent Care Credit?

-The IRS says you must have earned income for the year, but no minimum is required.
+The IRS says you must have earned annual income, but no minimum is required.
 Income can include wages, salaries, tips, and net earnings if you are self-employed.
+However, there is an income cap.
+If your AGI exceeds $438,000, you are no longer eligible for the credit.

 A qualified expense for the Child and Dependent Care Credit refers to the types of expenses eligible for the credit.
-Generally, the criteria for a cost to qualify for the credit are as follows: the expenses must be essential for the child’s well-being and protection while you are working or looking for a job, and the expenses must be directly associated with child care.
+Generally, the criteria for a cost to qualify for the credit are as follows: the expenses must be essential for the child’s well-being and protection while you are working or looking for a job, and the expenses must be directly associated with childcare.

 Here are some examples of expenses that may qualify for the Child and Dependent Care Credit: